 The guardian gave them a bit of a slating in their new band of the day review so now i'm saying fuck the gaurdian's lists because they've been giving up and coming bands a really fucking hard time the past couple of weeks and it is NOT.
 COOL. tossers.

 "Beach House is an indie rock/dream pop group which formed in 2005 in Baltimore, Maryland, United States.
 The group consists of Victoria Legrand (vocals, organ) and Alex Scally (guitar, keyboards).
-Legrand is the niece of composer Michel Legrand.
+Legrand is the niece of french composer Michel Legrand.
 The group has released three albums: 2006’s “Beach House”, 2008’s “Devotion” and “Teen Dream” in early 2010.""

 "Since The Verve broke up again (for the third time) after releasing 'Forth' in 2008, Ashcroft has started a new band - the awkwardly named United Nations of Sound (his ex-Verve bandmates Nick McCabe and Simon Jones have also started a new band - The Black Ships - with Davide Rossi from Goldfrapp).